512 St. Clair: History

 The Toronto Civic Railways opened the St. Clair streetcar route in 1913 along St. Clair Avenue West between Yonge Street and the Grand Trunk Railway crossing (near today's Caledonia Road) to serve small developed areas in a newly annexed section of the city.
 Previously, the only streetcar service near this area was the Davenport line of the Toronto Suburban Railway (along Davenport Road) and the Avenue route of the Toronto Railway Company (ending at Avenue Road and St. Clair Avenue).
 At the east end of the St. Clair line, passengers could connect with the radial cars of the Metropolitan line of the Toronto and York Radial Railway running on Yonge Street.
 The St. Clair line was double-track but had no loops or wyes; thus, all streetcars were double-ended.

 After its creation in 1921, the Toronto Transportation Commission took over the assets of the Toronto Civic Railways and the Toronto Railway Company with the goal to connect and integrate the two separate streetcar systems.
 With respect to St. Clair, the TTC expanded the line eastwards and westwards, adding turning loops at end points and replacing double-ended streetcars with single-ended cars (initially ex–TRC cars).
 At the east end, the line would continue north from St. Clair Avenue East on Mount Pleasant Road to Eglinton Avenue; however, this portion would later become a separate route that was subsequently converted to bus operation in the 1970s.

 By 1930, the Bay streetcar route was running north on Avenue Road and then west on St. Clair Avenue.
 Passengers could travel from St. Clair Avenue and Caledonia Road to Bay Street and Queens Quay.
 By 1932, Earlscourt Loop at St. Clair Avenue and Lansdowne Avenue became the western terminus of the Bay route.
 With the opening of the Yonge subway in 1954, the Bay route disappeared, and the Earlscourt route was created to replace the St. Clair portion of the former Bay route.
 The Earlscourt route ran between St. Clair station and Earlscourt Loop overlapping the St. Clair route.
-About 1978, the Earlscourt route was merged into 512 St. Clair.
+Around early 1978, the TTC announced plans to number all streetcar routes, and the St. Clair route was to be number 512.
+Route numbers began being displayed on the route on February 4, 1980, when the service was still operated entirely by PCC streetcars.
+The Earlscourt route was merged into the 512 St. Clair in April 1980.